NexaVerseDot/Termite-Wallet-Website/src/edu/en/fundamentals/wallets/crypto-wallet-explained.md

 In practice, when you self-custody cryptocurrency, you essentially become the owner of a unique "**private key**," which grants you control over the cryptocurrency in a particular wallet.
 This key is not controlled by any entity other than yourself.
 However, anyone with access to that key can potentially spend the crypto assets it controls. 🔐

 Cryptocurrency wallet apps are tools designed to store and manage these private keys.
-These apps generate and securely store private keys, effectively making you **your own bank**. 🏦 With that private key, crypto wallet apps such as Unstoppable make owning, receiving, and spending cryptocurrency much more manageable.
+These apps generate and securely store private keys, effectively making you **your own bank**. 🏦 With that private key, crypto wallet apps such as Termite make owning, receiving, and spending cryptocurrency much more manageable.
 These apps are referred to as **non-custodial wallet apps**. 📱

 ## Crypto Wallets vs Crypto Wallet Apps